Trying to Conceive? You Need This 90-Day Preconception Checklist

 We encourage each patient to follow a preconception health regimen, and as an experienced fertility nurse, I’ve seen how impactful it can be for a patient’s journey.
 Let's talk about what to focus on and how each step can improve your experience and, hopefully, your final outcome.

-So, what does this 90-Day Preconception Checklist cover?
+So, what does the 90-Day Preconception Checklist cover?
 We go over a variety of lifestyle pillars, including nutrition, lifestyle habits, emotional preparedness, and financial considerations.

-Our team has seen that by making these small adjustments to your lifestyle even three months prior to conception, you not only improve your personal health, but you also improve your chances of having a healthy pregnancy and baby.
+Our team has seen that by making these small adjustments to your lifestyle even three months prior to conception, you not only improve your own wellbeing, but you also improve your chances of having a healthy pregnancy and baby.

 Lifestyle Changes